 Camden, South Carolina’s oldest inland town has a storied history.
-Geographically situated on the head of the navigable Wateree River, Camden was the home of the Native American Cofitachequi civilization and one of the eleven townships decreed by King George II in 1730.
-First called Fredericksburg, then Pine Tree Hill in 1758 when a young Joseph Kershaw established a branch office of a Charleston mercantile firm.
+Geographically situated on the head of the navigable Wateree River, Camden was the home of the Native American Cofitachequi civilization and one of the eleven townships decreed by King George II in 1732.
+It was first called Fredericksburg, then Pine Tree Hill in 1758 when a young Joseph Kershaw established a branch office of a Charleston mercantile firm.

 Ten years later, Kershaw would change the name of the young town to Camden, in honor of Charles Pratt, Lord Camden, an early advocate of the colonies in Parliament.
-As a patriot of his fledgling country, Kershaw is the namesake of Kershaw County and Camden its county seat.
+Kershaw became Camden's first mayor, among many other accomplishments, and is the namesake of Kershaw County.

 “Here [in Camden] began the first link in a chain of evils that followed ... until they at last ended in the total loss of America.” - Sir Henry Clinton, Commander in Chief of British Revolutionary War forces

 Camden contributed six generals to the Confederate cause and General James Chesnut’s wife, Mary, would later chronicle the war years her Pulitzer Prize winning Diary from Dixie, much of it written here in Camden.

 Notables such as Nathanial Greene, Horatio Gates, Casmir Pulaski, Francis Marion, Thaddeus Kosciuszko, Light-Horse Harry Lee, Thomas Sumter, Marquis de Lafayette, Andrew Jackson, Johann de Kalb, and George Washington spent time in Camden.

 Historic Camden welcomes you to join the cultural crossroads that have existed here in Camden for thousands of years.
 Visit the site and do a guided tour to learn more!